 Student Senate is an elected governmental body, whose function is to provide activities, direction, and support for the students of Wayne College.
 Student Senate is funded by the student through the General Service Fee and has responsibility for allocating funds among various clubs and support social and cultural events and educational endeavors.
 It also provides a communication link of considerable importance between students and administration.
 Student requests, suggestions and concerns may be directed to the Student Senate for resolution.
-Since most Student Senate activities are simply extensions of the larger student body, all students are encouraged to attend Student Senate meetings, to communicate with senators, and to participate in extracurricular activities.
+Since most Student Senate activities are simply extensions of the larger student body, all students are encouraged to attend Student Senate meetings, to communicate with senators and to participate in extracurricular activities. nicate with senators, and to participate in extracurricular activities.

 In late spring, Student Senate holds an awards function to honor students for academic achievement and for service to Wayne College.
-Awards are: the Dean's Awards; awards presented by individual instructors; sports awards; and Warrior Service Awards.
+Awards are: the Dean's Awards; awards presented by individual instructors; sports awards; and Warrior